rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 export default App;
 {{< /highlight >}}

 That's why the `render()` method is mandatory in React class components: The React Component from the imported React package instructs you to use it for displaying something in the browser.
-Furthermore, without extending from the React Component, you wouldn't be able to use other {{% a_blank "lifecycle methods" "https://reactjs.org/docs/react-component.html" %}} (including the `render()` method).
+Furthermore, without extending from the React Component, you wouldn't be able to use other {{% a_blank "lifecycle methods" "https://reactjs.org/docs/react-component.html" %}}.
 For instance, there wouldn't be a `componentDidMount()` lifecycle method, because the component would be an instance of a vanilla JavaScript class.
 And not only the lifecycle methods would go away, React's API methods such as `this.setState()` for local state management wouldn't be available as well.

 However, as you have seen, using a JavaScript class is beneficial for extending the general class with your specialized behavior.
 Thus you can introduce your own class methods or properties.